History

 Adobe InDesign was released to the public in August 1999, but it took over two years for InDesign users to join together.
 That finally happened in New York in November 2001, shortly before the release of the landmark version 2.0.
 This first InDesign user group brought together early adopters, recent converts, and the merely curious.
 When news spread of what designers saw and heard, attendance grew.

-The Los Angeles InDesign User Group was founded by John Lopez, Andrew Keith Strauss and DeShawn Burton.
-The first meeting was held in October 2005 at Ogilvy & Mather in Los Angeles-adjacent Culver City.
-Presenter Mike Riley gave an overview of InDesign CS2.
+The Los Angeles InDesign User Group—known by its familiar acronym, LAIDUG—was founded in October 2005 by John Lopez, Andrew Keith Strauss, and DeShawn Burton.
+The first meeting was held at Ogilvy & Mather in Culver City, where Mike Riley presented an overview of InDesign CS2.
+The group held four meetings over the next two years, the last of which took place in 2007, after which the organization went dormant.

 Past Field Trips